suvendubrk/IPTClock/README.md

 Ctrl + m : Substract 5s from timer

-Ctrl + n : Add 5s from timer
+Ctrl + n : Add 5s to timer

 --For Mac--